-The Institute welcomes the opportunity to offer feedback on the Pricing agricultural emissions consultation document.
+The Institute welcomes the opportunity to offer feedback on Te tātai utu o ngā tukunga ahuwhenua Pricing agricultural emissions consultation document.
 The proposal provides a specific opportunity to price and reduce agricultural emissions, and in doing so, develop a competitive advantage to enhance Aotearoa New Zealand's export brand.
 More generally, the proposal makes progress towards achieving domestic emission targets, as well as improving climate-related disclosures and helping society better respond to climate risks and opportunities.